 The conversion rate refers to the percentage of conversions made possible based on the total number of visitors.
 A conversion can be various actions that you want the user to take (purchase, registration to a loyalty card, the purchase of a product on promotion…)

-Retail managers, monitoring this KPI is essential to measure the effectiveness of each marketing action implemented.
+For retail managers, monitoring this KPI is essential to measuring the effectiveness.
 From a comparative perspective (between several stores in a given region, for example), measuring this data makes it possible to identify good practices and extend them to all your stores.